harshitagupta30/git-guide-for-beginners/README.md

 ##Setting up a branch and working with it

+**Branch ** is a way to create a separate line of changes that is independent from the main line (often referred to as “master”).

 Now you're getting ready to start hacking, you'll want to switch off of the `master` branch and onto a different branch for your _new feature_.
 It's **important** to do this because you can only have one **Pull Request per branch**, so if you want to submit more than one fix, you'll need to have multiple branches and which can be created like this:

 `git branch <newfeature>`